“If I knew I was going to live this long, I’d have taken better care of myself.” – Mickey Mantle

 I figured out which foods had almost nothing whatever my body needed except calories.
 My “no fly” list:

-- White foods – white flour, white rice, sugar in any form (they’re sneaky – my favorite is “dried organic cane juice”), mashed potatoes, white bread, rolls, dumplings…
+• Simple Carbohydrates – “Just Say No” – white flour, white rice, pasta, sugar in any form (they’re sneaky – my favorite is “dried organic cane juice”), mashed potatoes, white bread, rolls, dumplings.
+102 names for sugar.

-- Foods “unnaturally” drenched in oils and fats – pan fried anything, deep fried anything, fatty things that come with a big dose of sugar (cookies, cakes, ice cream), chips, fries.
-However, good fats like avocados, nuts, whole eggs – bring ‘em on.
+• Foods drenched in vegetable oils.
+However, good fats like avocados, nuts, whole eggs – bring ’em on.
 Note that fat doesn’t make you fat – too many calories makes you fat.

 That’s about it.
 I’m not a monk – I didn’t take a vow – so sometimes I eat off the plan, but when I do I know I’m not moving in the direction I want to move.
 Plus the ‘no fly’ foods make you feel bad if you’re paying attention to your body.